-(a) Ontario Water Resources Act

-The purpose of this Act is to preserve the purity and prevent the pollution of natural waters.27 Under this Act, the Minister of the Environment is given supervision of all surface and groundwaters in the province.28 He may examine all waters from time to time to determine whether a polluted condition exists and the causes of that condition.29
+The primary provincial law governing the use and quality in Ontario is the Ontario Water Resources Act (OWRA).
+The purpose of this Act is to preserve the purity and prevent the pollution of natural waters.
+Under this Act, the Minister of the Environment is given supervision of all surface and groundwaters in the province.
+He may examine all waters from time to time to determine whether a polluted condition exists and the causes of that condition.

-It is an offence for a municipality or person to discharge or deposit, or cause or permit the discharge or deposit of, polluting material into or in any place that may impair water quality.30 However, impairment is a relative concept.
+It is an offence for a municipality or person to discharge or deposit, or cause or permit the discharge or deposit of, polluting material into or in any place that may impair water quality.
+However, impairment is a relative concept.
 The potential effectiveness of this Act is limited by the fact that there are no specific, legally defined limits that automatically constitute an offence.

-The Minister has wide regulation-making power as outlined in section 44 of the OWRA.
+The Minister has wide regulation making power as outlined in section 44 of the OWRA.
 Specifically, under s.44(1)(h) the Minister may make regulations "specifying standards of quality for potable and other water supplies, sewage and industrial waste effluents, receiving streams and water courses".
 Again, no such enforceable regulations have ever been promulgated.
 There are only unenforceable water management goals, policies, objectives and implementation procedures of the MOE which are discussed in section (c).

 While section 44(1)(h) of the OWRA does provide for the enactment of safe drinking water regulations, the framework that we are proposing for the development of these regulations and additional protective provisions would require significant amendments to the Act.
-It would be preferable to place these provisions in separate provincial legislation, an Ontario Safe Drinking Water Act, so that they could complement a federal Safe Drinking Water Act.
+Therefore, it is our recommendation that these provisions should be placed in separate provincial legislation, an Ontario Safe Drinking Water Act, that would complement a federal Safe Drinking Water Act.